future-widget-lab/record-set/README.md

 #### `RecordSet.prototype.none`

-Use this method to check if every record matches the given query.
+Use this method to check if none record matches the given query.

 ```typescript
 import { RecordSet } from '@future-widget-lab/record-set';